apollo-business-automation/ibm-cp4ba-demo-deployment/README.md

 - Intended for project deployments from development to production.
 - Completely open to specific configurations depending on environment of the customer - databases, LDAP servers etc.
 - Requires more expertise and effort to install.

+Enterprise deployment is not a focus of this document.
 ## Installation procedure
 ### Preparing for a demo deployment
 First you need to have an Red Hat (RHEL), CentOS, or macOS environment allowing you to run the scripts and communicate with the OpenShift cluster.